top of page

 Mission: San Diego Orienteering's mission is to promote and support the sport of orienteering in San Diego County.

 History: San Diego Orienteering was created in the 1970s, as part of a nationwide trend to import the Swedish sport from Europe.
-SDO's was founded by Bill Gookin, a local athlete, entrepreneur and educator.
+SDO was founded by Bill Gookin, a local athlete, entrepreneur, and educator.
 Bill built the club methodically, creating maps and introducing local athletes to our exotic sport.
 His efforts culminated in 2000, with the inaugural Anza-Borrego (now the "Desert Orienteering Festival").
-This multiday event in the stark desert east of San Diego brought world class orienteering to the region and remains the cornerstone of the SDO calendar.
-After a brief pandemic hiatus, the club has continued its growth and now hosts monthly events throughout San Diego County attracting approximately 500 competitors annually.
+This multiday event in the stark desert east of San Diego brought world-class orienteering to the region and remains the cornerstone of the SDO calendar.
+After a brief pandemic hiatus, the club has continued its growth and now hosts monthly events throughout San Diego County, attracting approximately 500 competitors annually.

 Status: San Diego Orienteering is a 501c.3 non-profit.
 All proceeds from events and gear sales are reinvested into the sport of orienteering, including map creation, event gear acquisition, and youth development.

-Leadership: Club management is lead by the SDO Board of Directors:
+Leadership: Club management is led by the SDO Board of Directors:

 Treasurer: Stan Watson